Establishing Expectations, Structure, and Timelines

-The following are suggested topics to cover in initial discussions between student and advisor:
+The following are suggested topics to cover in initial discussions between a student and advisor:

 - Frequency of contact.

-- Preferred communication method (e.g., e-mail, phone calls, Skype, in person).
+- Preferred communication method (e.g., e-mail, phone calls, Zoom, in-person meetings).

 - Timelines for each stage of the research, including publications and conference presentations.